slick/slick/src/sphinx/sql-to-slick.rst

 Slick Plain SQL queries
 _________________________

 This is useful if you either want to continue writing queries in SQL or if you need a feature not (yet) supported by Slick otherwise.
-Executing the same query using Slick Plain SQL, which has built-in error-handling and closing of resources looks like this:
+Executing the same query using Slick Plain SQL, which has built-in error-handling and resource management optimized for asynchronous execution, looks like this:

 .. includecode:: code/SqlToSlick.scala#SlickPlainSQL